• Translated

 The Basscatch Project is part of an effort by FFI to express the value of species diversity in fisheries and the importance of conserving their individual habitats.
 The project is designed to help fly fishers appreciate native species diversity and conservation in general and, in this particular case, value the many species of black bass and to understand the sometimes unique differences in their habitat preferences.
 Presently, 12 species of the genus Micropterus exist in some portion of their historic native range.
 Learning to value these bass in their native range helps ensure a healthy and lasting fishery.

 The Basscatch Project is intended to aid in the conservation of black bass by encouraging fly fishers to collect memories of the different black bass they catch and released.
-Those FFI members who successfully catch four species of bass will receive an FFI hat and certificate in recognition of their accomplishment.
+Those FFI members who successfully catch four species of bass will receive a certificate in recognition of their accomplishment.
+Fly Fishers catching and documenting 4 additional, different species of bass (not subspecies from a previous species) can receive a second Basscatch award.
+Fly Fishers catching and documenting all twelve listed bass species will be eligible for the All Basscatch award.
+Each participant in the program will receive an FFI hat.

 Background